Arundo donax: Genetic background

-In most areas where giant reed grows (Mediterranean area and US), viable seeds are not produced.
+In some areas where giant reed grows (including the Mediterranean area and the United States), viable seeds are not produced.
 It is reported that sterility of giant reed results from failure of the megaspore mother cell to divide.
 This sterility, which drastically limits genetic variability, is an obstacle for breeding programs which aim to increase the productivity and biomass quality for energy conversion.
 A total of 185 clones of A. donax were collected from California to South Carolina and genetically fingerprinted with the SRAP and TE-based markers.
 Giant reed exhibited no molecular genetic variation despite the wide genomic coverage of the markers used in this study.
 The molecular data strongly point to a single genetic clone of A. donax in the United States, although multiple introductions of this plant into the United States have been documented.
 Another study conducted in the Mediterranean area sampled giant reed from 80 different sites, and demonstrated low gene diversity in this region as well.
 Results indicate the occurrence of post-meiotic alterations in the ovule and pollen developmental pathway.
 AFLP data support a monophyletic origin of giant reed and suggest that it originated in Asia, spreading from there into the Mediterranean Basin.